-Summary of streamflow trends
+5.2 Streamflow Projections

-Two types of plots are available for each site to compare historical flow and projected flows during the mid and late 21st century.
-These are flow duration curves and decadal mean seasonality.
-Here the plots at selected sites are provided.

-Flow duration curves are constructed each 20-year periodperiod–control (WY1980-2004), 2040s (WY2029-2060), and 2080s (WY2069-2099,), shown at 4 examplesites on large rivers in the Columbia River system– Snake (BRN), Pend Oreille (BDY), and Columbia (ARD and TDA).
+Flow duration curves (FDCs) and decadal mean seasonality plots are available for each site to compare historical flow and projected flows during the mid and late 21st century.
+Flow duration curves are constructed for three 30-year epochs–historic baseline (WY1980-2004), 2040s (WY2029-2060), and 2080s (WY2069-2099).
+Results are shown at four example reference sites located on large rivers in the Columbia River system– Snake (BRN; Brownlee), Pend Oreille (BDY; Boundary), and Columbia (ARD; Arrow Lakes and TDA; The Dalles).
 [May need a map showing the sites and river reaches?].
 Ensemble envelopes for each period are based on maximum and minimum values among all the ESMs (CMIP5 and CMIP6 combined).
 Future periods (2040s and 2080s) include only high emission scenarios (RCP8.5 for CMIP5 ESMs and SSP5-8.5 for CMIP6 ESMs).